simonsavitt/CCNYIntroQC/JupyterLab.md

 We will be using [JupyterLab](https://github.com/jupyterlab/jupyterlab), a web-based editor for creating interactive notebooks using Markdown and Python.
 JupyterLab is the successor to [Jupyter Notebook](https://github.com/jupyter/notebook), which recently reached its sunset release (v7) and will not continue receiving upgrades.
 JupyterLab is also the [recommended development environment for Qiskit](https://docs.quantum.ibm.com/start/install#install-and-set-up-qiskit-with-the-qiskit-runtime-client).

-There is a [JupyterLab desktop app](https://github.com/jupyterlab/jupyterlab-desktop) that simplifies the setup for us.
-Check out the README for installation instructions.
+There is a [JupyterLab Desktop](https://github.com/jupyterlab/jupyterlab-desktop) app that simplifies the setup for us.
+Check out the [README](https://github.com/jupyterlab/jupyterlab-desktop/blob/master/README.md) for installation instructions.
+If you have an existing JupyterLab Desktop installation, please uninstall it first by following the [uninstall instructions](https://github.com/jupyterlab/jupyterlab-desktop/blob/master/user-guide.md#uninstalling-jupyterlab-desktop).
+I recommend looking at the [User Guide](https://github.com/jupyterlab/jupyterlab-desktop/blob/master/user-guide.md) for an explanation of how the desktop app differs from the web app.
+For a tutorial on the user interface of JupyterLab, I recommend reading the [JupyterLab Tutorial by DataCamp](https://datacamp.com/tutorial/installing-jupyter-notebook).
-It comes bundled with some of the libraries we'll use, but we'll need to install others.

-But in order to install the other libraries we'll be using
+Take a look at the [Sessions and Projects](https://github.com/jupyterlab/jupyterlab-desktop?tab=readme-ov-file#sessions-and-projects) section on the JupyterLab Desktop repo.
 After opening JupyterLab Desktop, the welcome page comes up.
-We'll choose to start a `new session...` to use JupyterLab rather than Notebook.
-We'll select the Python 3 (ipykernel) to use.
+We can either jump straight into a `new notebook...`, or start a `new session...` which opens the `Launcher` tab.
+From the `Launcher` we can open the `Console`, the `Terminal`, and `Show Contextual Help`, among other things.

 The [Anaconda Assistant](https://docs.anaconda.com/free/anaconda-notebooks/local-assistant/) will appear on a tab to the right.
 You can receive 30 responses from the AI chatbot each day, which uses OpenAI as its backend.